 “I'm very mindful of my tone of voice.
 Because I think one of my gifts is being able to utilize a soothing tone, and being aware of volume, and just saying, "I'm so sorry," and sitting with patients and families in the silence.
 It has taken some time to get the doctor in the ER, some of them are new doctors, and we kind of have a new ritual before we go and talk to the families.
 They like for me to go with them and I'll remind them, "Do you want to get your white coat," and some of them are like, "Oh yeah."
 One doctor and I have kind of a standing joke.
 He hates doing death notifications and he's horrible at it.
 He said, "I'm going to go to the bathroom."
 I said, "To throw up?"
 He said, "Exactly."
 I said, "I'll be here waiting for you."
 I kind of normalize his anxiety, and wait for him, and the last time we were together on one I said, ‘Take your time.’
 Because he tends to jump right in, "I'm sorry, he's dead."
 I said, ‘Remember, take your time,’ and I said, ‘Take a deep breath before you start.’
 He said, ‘Okay.’
 We got in there and he did it again.
 ‘I'm sorry, she's dead.’
 The family was not prepped for that, they were not ready at all, and they totally lost it.
 It was interesting, he came back later and said, ‘Do you want to talk about that?
 Do you have any pointers for how I can do that?’
 We had a really good conversation.
 He's like, ‘I've always been taught not to belabor the point.’
 I said, ‘Giving them three sentences is not belaboring the point.’
 I said, ‘You're very good about using the D-word, but give them a little bit of prep.’
 That was a good conversation.
 This kind of not shaming him about that, or going to his supervisor, or any of those things, enabled us to have a really good conversation about it…and acknowledge that it is a difficult thing to do.”
 [Sheryl, lines 206-229]

-Although the delivery of news is the task, both Sheryl and the doctor are able to work together and create a better working relationship.
-As Sheryl pointed out, it’s about helping the doctor properly give new without upsetting the family any more.
-At this point, Sheryl is describing the ability to bring doctors closer to the patients they interact with by improving communication expressions.
-This supports the idea of the chaplain as a liaison as this person is able to help improve their work environment by improving interactions between two groups.
-Although this wasn’t a set task, Sheryl was able to use her unique position to have this sensitive conversation with the doctor.
-Something that may not be as effective with a nurse, administrator, or other coworker.
+Although delivering the news is the task, both Sheryl and the doctor are able to work together to create a better working relationship.
+As Sheryl pointed out, helping the doctor properly give news without upsetting the family more is the task-related communication.
+At this point, Sheryl describes the ability to bring doctors closer to the patients with whom they interact by improving their communicative expressions.
+Although this is not a set role task, Sheryl uses her unique position to have this sensitive conversation with the doctor.

-Heather explains all that is involved with the full responsibilities of a chaplain, those that are explicit and others that are implied and complement the services of their coworkers.
-She captures an instance of being helpful because of their role and its utility.
+Heather echoes Sheryl’s sentiments regarding the critical nature of the way doctors interact with and deliver news to patients.
+In a single example, she explains all that is involved with the explicit and implicit relational responsibilities of a chaplain as well as the numerous relationships that develop in a single healthcare case.
+She captures an instance of being helpful because of her role and its utility.